-^{&#}x27;balancing capacity' means a volume of reserve capacity that a balancing service provider has agreed to hold and in respect to which the balancing service provider has agreed to submit bids for a corresponding volume of balancing energy to the TSO for the duration of the contractd a. where the LFC block consists of more than one LFC area, FRCE target parameters for each LFC area defined in accordance with Article 128(4); d. where the LFC block is operated by more than one TSO, the specific allocation of responsibilities between TSOs within the LFC block in accordance with Article 141(9); e. if applicable, appointment of the TSO responsible for the tasks in Article 145(6); f. additional requirements for the availability, rELIAbility and redundancy of technical infrastructure defined in accordance with Article 151(3); i. the RR dimensioning rules defined in accordance with Article 160(2); j. where the LFC block is operated by more than one TSO, the specific allocation of responsibilities defined in accordance with Article 157(3), and, if applicable, the specific allocation of responsibilities defined in accordance Article 160(6); m. if applicable, any limits on the exchange of FCR between the LFC areas of the different LFC blocks within the CE synchronous area and the exchange of FRR or RR between the LFC areas of an LFC block of a synchronous area consisting of more than one LFC block defined in accordance with Article 163(2), Article 167 and Article 169(2); n. the roles and the responsibilities of the reserve connecting TSO, the reserve receiving TSO and of the affected TSO for the exchange of FRR and/or RR with TSOs of other LFC blocks defined in accordance with Article 165(6);
+Table 1: Overview of non-relevant methodologies and conditions according to Article 119 of the SOGL a. where the LFC block consists of more than one LFC area, FRCE target parameters for each LFC area defined in accordance with Article 128(4); d. where the LFC block is operated by more than one TSO, the specific allocation of responsibilities between TSOs within the LFC block in accordance with Article 141(9); e. if applicable, appointment of the TSO responsible for the tasks in Article 145(6); f. additional requirements for the availability, reliability and redundancy of technical infrastructure defined in accordance with Article 151(3); g. operational procedures in case of exhausted FRR or RR in accordance with Article 152(8) of the SOGL; i. the RR dimensioning rules defined in accordance with Article 160(2); j. where the LFC block is operated by more than one TSO, the specific allocation of responsibilities defined in accordance with Article 157(3), and, if applicable, the specific allocation of responsibilities defined in accordance Article 160(6); k. the escalation procedure defined in accordance with Article 157(4) and, if applicable, the escalation procedure defined in accordance with Article 160(7) m. if applicable, any limits on the exchange of FCR between the LFC areas of the different LFC blocks within the CE synchronous area and the exchange of FRR or RR between the LFC areas of an LFC block of a synchronous area consisting of more than one LFC block defined in accordance with Article 163(2), Article 167 and Article 169(2); n. the roles and the responsibilities of the reserve connecting TSO, the reserve receiving TSO and of the affected TSO for the exchange of FRR and/or RR with TSOs of other LFC blocks defined in accordance with Article 165(6);